aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## Clean up after MLOps project templates
 After you have finished working and experimenting with MLOps projects you should perform clean up of the provisioned SageMaker resources to avoid charges.
 The following resources should be removed:
-- staging and production SageMaker endpoint (in case if they were deployed by Model deploy pipeline)
+- staging and production SageMaker endpoints (in case if they were deployed by Model deploy pipeline) in target accounts (staging and production)
-- CloudFormation stack set (in case you run Model deploy pipeline)
+- CloudFormation stack sets (in case you run Model deploy pipeline)
 - SageMaker projects and corresponding S3 buckets with project artifacts
 - Any data in the data and model S3 buckets